leszek-s/CodableStorage/README.md

 # CodableStorage

-**CodableStorage** is an easy to use key-value storage for objects conforming to Codable protocol backed by CoreData.
+**CodableStorage** is an easy to use key-value storage for objects conforming to the Codable protocol, backed by Core Data.
 Both read and save operations are asynchronous and do not block the main thread.

 ## Installation

-To integrate CodableStorage into your Xcode project you can use Swift Package Manager.
+To integrate **CodableStorage** into your Xcode project you can use Swift Package Manager or CocoaPods.
 Alternatively you can just manually drag and drop this library to your project.

 ## Basic usage